GoogleCloudDataproc/initialization-actions/gpu/README.md

         --initialization-actions gs://goog-dataproc-initialization-actions-${REGION}/gpu/install_gpu_driver.sh
     ```

-1. Use the `gcloud` command to create a new cluster with NVIDIA-provided GPU
-    driver and CUDA installed by initialization action.

-    ```bash
-    REGION=<region>
-    CLUSTER_NAME=<cluster_name>
-    gcloud dataproc clusters create ${CLUSTER_NAME} \
-        --region ${REGION} \
-        --master-accelerator type=nvidia-tesla-v100 \
-        --worker-accelerator type=nvidia-tesla-v100,count=4 \
-        --initialization-actions gs://goog-dataproc-initialization-actions-${REGION}/gpu/install_gpu_driver.sh \
-        --metadata gpu-driver-provider=NVIDIA
-    ```

-1. Use the `gcloud` command to create a new cluster with OS-provided GPU driver
+1. Use the `gcloud` command to create a new cluster with NVIDIA GPU drivers
-    and CUDA installed by initialization action.
-Additionally, it installs GPU
+    and CUDA installed by initialization action as well as the GPU
     monitoring service.
 The monitoring service is supported on Dataproc 1.4+ images.

     *Prerequisite:* Create GPU metrics in